What to eat during intermittent fasting guide

 Slow down there a moment.
 Don’t let your hunger or excitement drive the bus here.
 This is a time for smart food choices.

-Choose something you enjoy eating and which contains some slow-release energy, so that you get a steady, sustained build in energy rather than a fast spike followed by a fast crash.
+Choose something you enjoy eating and that contains some slow-release energy.
+This will ensure a steady, sustained build in energy rather than a fast spike followed by a fast crash.

-• porridge (bonus points if you try quinoa porridge) with berries and a spoonful of nut butter
+- oatmeal (bonus points if you try quinoa oatmeal) with berries and a spoonful of nut butter

 Foods like these will start your eating window off strong.